nookyo/qubership-nifi/docs/administrator-guide.md

 ## Extension points

-Qubership-nifi Docker image has several predefined extension points that could be used to customize its behavior without significant changes to other parts of the image.
+The qubership-nifi Docker image provides several predefined extension points that can be used to customize its behavior without significant changes to other parts of the image.
-The table below provides a list of such extension points and their description.
+The table below lists these extension points and their descriptions.

 | Extension point        | Path                                       | Description                                                                                                                                                                                               |
 |------------------------|--------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|